How to Maximize Your “Home” Page

 Another awesome way to make your homepage feel constantly updated is to add your primary social media platforms.
 Including an Instagram feed is a very simple and user-friendly way to keep homepage photos fresh without doing any heavy lifting or redesigns.
 Plus it helps to promote your primary platforms and increase your daily followers.
 Another client of ours, shannonwestmeyer.com invites her clients to share images of them wearing the jewelry she designs wiht a chance to be featured on her Instagram feed, and in turn, be featured on her website, giving them a reason to come back and check in.

 Take a look at your home page, are there any areas you can refocus in order to maximize your home page’s productive potential?
 Any key areas of your business missing?
 Excess areas that you could remove to keep your viewers attention on the most important content?

 Are there any other home page elements we didn’t discuss that you find make all the difference in connecting with your clients?
 Share a link to your home page and let us know what you did to maximize your home page.
 Share the knowledge!

-If you or anyone you know is working on designing there Home page, and could benefit from this post, please share it with them.
+If you or anyone you know is working on designing their Home page and could benefit from this post, please share it with them.
 And, if you have any questions on how to maximize your own home page, ask us in the comments below.
 We are both here to help you make the most of your home page to book more clients and make more money.